Baby Falls

 4. Turn right onto Tellico River Road (Forest Road 210).
 This road is also referred to as the Cherohala Skyway.

 5. Follow Tellico River Road for about 6 miles until you reach Bald River Falls, a prominent landmark.
-Bald River Falls is a stunning waterfall visible from the road and offers a great photo opportunity.
+Bald River Falls is a striking waterfall visible from the road and offers a great photo opportunity.
 Parking is available in designated pull-off areas near the falls.

 6. Continue driving on Tellico River Road for an additional 0.25 miles to reach Baby Falls.
 Look for parking areas along the road near the falls.

-- Baby Falls is a 15-foot waterfall with a deep, large pool at its base, making it a popular swimming and recreation spot.
-Exercise caution, as river currents can be strong, especially after heavy rainfall.
+Details About Baby Falls: - Baby Falls is a 15-foot waterfall with a deep, large pool at its base, making it a popular swimming and recreation spot.
+Exercise caution, as river currents can be strong, especially after heavy rainfall. - Visitors can access the pool area by climbing down from the roadside.
+There are shallow areas upstream from the falls where you can relax or wade in the water. - Parking is limited, so arrive early to secure a spot.
+Be mindful of other visitors and avoid blocking the road.

-- Always assess water conditions before swimming.
+Safety Note: - Always assess water conditions before swimming.
 High currents can be dangerous, and jumping from the falls should only be done with extreme caution.
-Alcohol consumption is strongly discouraged, as accidents have occurred in the past.
+Alcohol consumption is strongly discouraged, as accidents have occurred in the past. - Wear sturdy footwear if climbing around the falls, as rocks can be slippery.

 Optional Nearby Stop: Davis Branch Campground